ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento1/nfs/nfs.md

 ```

 ### Distributed Files/Folders
 It's very important to only use NFS for files/folder which need to be distributed between multiple servers.
 We strongly advise against having the entire document root of your Magento website on NFS.
-For Magento2 the typical directories that need NFS are:
+The typical directorie that needs NFS is:

 - media